If you’re happy with what you’re being offered, that’s great. Go ahead and accept it.

 This is much more amicable and can often be more effective, especially where:

-- your employer is already offering you more than you’re legally entitled to
+- your employer is already offering you more than you’re entitled to under employment law

 - you’ve enjoyed a good relationship with your employer

 - both parties are keen to preserve that relationship.